ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 ```

-### Django Template
+## Django Template

 A template has static content and placeholders or logic controls of dynamic data.
 A template uses special syntax for data display and logic controls.

 By default, Django find templates in the `templates` directory of each app.
-It is a best practice to put a template in a folder in the `templates` directory because you may have utility templates such as layouts.
-For example, the path for polls app's `index.html` template file is `templates/polls/index.html`.
+It is a best practice to put a template in a folder in the `templates` directory because you may have different types of templates such as layouts and view templates.

+It is a good idea for all views' templates into a folder that has the same name as the app.
+For example, the path for the `index.html` template file of the `polls` app is `templates/polls/index.html`.
 You use the name `polls/index.html` to load the template into a view.

+### Template Syntax

+A template has special syntax to create view content.
+It is a small programming language by itself - so-called **domain-specific language (DSL)**.

+Django uses **template tag** `{% %}` for rendering logic (conditions and loops).

-Django use **template expression** `{{ }}` for data output and **template tag** `{% %}` for rendering logic.
-The data is also called the _context_ of the template.
-The `templates/polls/index.html` uses the `latest_question_list` context to create the HTML content.
+It uses **template expression** `{{ }}` for data output and The data is also called the _context_ of the template.
+The `templates/polls/index.html` uses a context named `latest_question_list` to create the HTML content.

 ```python
 <!-- polls/templates/polls/index.html -->